Don’t Get Moldy: Your Apartment Mold Inspection Checklist

 Step 1: Conduct a Thorough Visual and Sensory Inspection

-Your own senses are the best initial tools for a mold investigation.
-Mold can appear in various colors—black, green, white, or even orange—often as spots or smudges with a velvety or slimy texture.
+Visual and Sensory Checks Are Essential: Mold can appear in different colors—black, green, white, or even orange—and may have a fuzzy or slimy texture.
+Start by using your eyes to look for visible patches, and your nose to detect musty odors.
 Use your eyes and nose to check for these key indicators:

-- Musty Odors: A persistent earthy or musty smell is a classic sign of hidden mold.
-Mold releases microbial volatile organic compounds (MVOCs) that create this distinct odor, even when the mold itself isn’t visible.
+• Musty Odors: A constant musty smell in your apartment is a classic indicator of mold.
+Mold releases volatile organic compounds (MVOCs), which can make your space smell damp, even if you can’t see the mold itself.

-According to the EPA, “If you can see or smell mold, you have a mold problem.”
-This means a simple visual and sensory check is often more reliable and cost-effective than initial air sampling.
+EPA Guidelines: The EPA states, “If you can see or smell mold, you have a mold problem.”
+That’s why a basic visual and sensory inspection is often more effective—and cost-effective—than jumping straight into air sampling.
 A professional assessment, like those our certified IAQ professionals conduct, always begins with this fundamental step.

 Step 2: Identify High-Risk Areas Where Mold Hides